parkssie/senabase-starterpack/README.md

 # senabase-starterpack

-senabase-starterpack is library for fast prototyping
+senabase-starterpack is personal library for fast prototyping.

 ## Installation